falaelcom/raw-profiler/README.md

 	}

-The following configuration fields are supported:
+The following configuration fields are supported both as global configuration at config json's root and for separate buckets:

 - `sortColumn` - specifies the key of the stats table column to perform sorting on. `sortColumn` must be a name of a numeric data column, one of the following: